containers/automation_images/README.md

    This generated file may be ignored, *make* will be regenerate it upon any changes to the YAML file.

-4. Packer will spin up a GCE VM based on CentOS.
+4. Packer will spin up a GCE VM based on CentOS Stream.
 It will then install the necessary packages and attach a [nested-virtualization "license" to the VM](https://cloud.google.com/compute/docs/instances/enable-nested-virtualization-vm-instances#enablenestedvirt).
 Be patient until this process completes.